 While the primary drivers of emissions trends cannot be determined for certain, this analysis offers clues as to what has influenced emissions changes in recent years.
 Per the findings above, it should be expected that in the coming years as temperatures increase due to global warming that cooling demand will also increase.
 This will contribute to more emissions unless these systems are supplied with electricity from renewable resources.
 As for commercial buildings, addressing emissions from this sector will have a greater influence on the current trends than the residential sector.
+The current inventory does not take into account voluntary green power purchases, which could result in lower electricity sector emissions.
 Without emissions reductions from this segment, there will be little change in the emissions trajectory.